IngressNightmare: Kubernetes Ingress-NGINX Controller vulnerability #

 Written by todb

 Tod Beardsley is VP of Security Research at runZero, where he "kicks assets and fakes frames."
-Prior to 2025, he was the Section Chief for the Vulnerability Response section for CSD/VM/VRC at CISA, the Cybersecurity and Infrastructure Security Agency, part of the US government.
+Prior to 2025, he was the Section Chief for the Vulnerability Response section for CSD/VM/VRC at CISA, the Cybersecurity and Infrastructure Security Agency, part of the US government, and a seasonal Travis County Election Judge in Texas.
 He's also a founder and CNA point of contact for AHA!.
-He spends much of his time involved in vulnerability research and coordinated vulnerability disclosure (CVD).
+Tod spends much of his time involved in vulnerability research and coordinated vulnerability disclosure (CVD).
 He has over 30 years of hands-on security experience, stretching from in-band telephony switching to modern ICS/OT implementations.
-He has held IT ops, security, software engineering, and management positions in large organizations such as the Rapid7, 3Com, Dell, and Westinghouse, as both an offensive and defensive practitioner.
-He is also CVE Board member, a Travis County Election Judge in Texas, and an internationally-tolerated horror fiction expert.
+He has held IT ops, security, software engineering, and management positions in large organizations such as the US Government, Rapid7, 3Com, Dell, and Westinghouse, as both an offensive and defensive practitioner.
+Tod is a CVE Board member, has authored several research papers, and is an internationally-tolerated horror fiction expert.

 More about todb